- ABOUT US

 Other common mattress additives may have worrisome long-term effects, particularly on the developing brains of children.
 This is why we also make the Savvy Baby, our organic crib mattress.

 The proliferation of such chemicals in the environment and in our homes has been called “A Silent Pandemic.”

 Synthetic chemicals may make mattresses comfortable, easier to manufacture or cheaper but, in our view, this does not justify potential damage to our health.
 Research has shown that all of these chemicals wind up in our bodies after eight hours of breathing and full-body contact, and what we do manage to discharge finds its way into the environment.

-Allergens are a significant health issue with mattresses and pillows.
-Dust mites, microscopic insects that are a common component of house dust, set up housekeeping inside most mattresses, and their droppings can trigger allergic responses such as nasal congestion, headaches, and asthma attacks.
+Allergens can be a significant health issue with mattresses and pillows.
+Dust mites, microscopic insects that are a common component of house dust, set up housekeeping inside mattresses, and their droppings can trigger allergic responses such as nasal congestion, headaches, and asthma attacks.

 Mold, mildew, and fungi also cause breathing problems and can worsen asthma.
-A partial solution is to swaddle every mattress and pillow with encasements or “allergy covers.”
-When encasements or bed linens are removed for washing, however, large amounts of dust mite debris will escape into the air.
-Using a HEPA air filtration system in the bedroom and frequent vacuuming with a HEPA-filter-equipped vacuum cleaner will minimize the buildup of dust mites.
+One solution is to swaddle mattresses and pillows with encasements or “allergy covers.”
+Using a HEPA air filtration system in the bedroom and frequent vacuuming with a HEPA-filter-equipped vacuum cleaner will also minimize the buildup of dust mites.